Diagrams for Bobbin Lace

 Create a new ground pattern

-The area labelled “Edit pattern” is used to create a new pattern.
+The link to “pattern definition” leads you to a page create a new pattern.
 First, we map the pattern onto a grid.
 Symbols, comprising numbers or letters, are used to draw lines on the grid.
 This creates a vector diagram showing the order in which pairs of threads come together.
 From this description, the software generates a pair diagram and a thread diagram.
 A more detailed tutorial fully explains the many construction options available.

 Add footsides